 The guidelines themselves moved on.

-In 2025, the American Academy of Pediatrics quietly stopped leading with how many hours.
+The American Academy of Pediatrics quietly stopped leading with how many hours.
 Their updated framework, called the 5 Cs, asks five questions.

 The Child — what is this specific child like, and what does media do to them.
 The Content — is what is on the screen actually worth watching.
 The Calm — is the screen the only way this child can settle, or are there other tools too.
 The Crowding Out — what is the screen taking time away from, and is the family willing to give that up.
 The Communication — does anyone in the home talk with the child about what they saw.